-- the disclosure relates to the agency OR - the disclosure was made by a public official associated with the agency.2
+- the disclosure relates to the agency OR - the disclosure was made by a public official associated with the agency.1 Further guidance on the terms 'relates' and 'associated with' can be found in the guidelines Core concepts in the PID Act and Dealing with voluntary PIDs.

 This means that more than one agency may have a duty to assess and manage the risk of detrimental action.
 For example, if a person from an agency makes a voluntary PID alleging wrongdoing by a person who works for another agency, both agencies are 'responsible agencies' for the purposes of risk assessment and have a duty to take steps to assess and minimise the risk of detrimental action.
-If an agency is a 'responsible agency', risk assessment and management steps must commence as soon as the agency is aware the disclosure has been made.3 An agency is taken to be aware that a disclosure has been made as soon as one of its disclosure officers is aware, or ought reasonably to be aware, that a disclosure has been made.4
+If an agency is a 'responsible agency', risk assessment and management steps must commence as soon as the agency is aware the disclosure has been made.2 An agency is taken to be aware that a disclosure has been made as soon as one of its disclosure officers is aware, or ought reasonably to be aware, that a disclosure has been made.3